shermaneric/mix_scripts/cert-manager-work.d/http01/README.md

 ### Assumes helm is installed.
 Borrowed from https://cert-manager.io/docs/tutorials/acme/ingress/
-  * Note: No more tiller needed
+  * Note: No more tiller needed.

 ### 1. Installs default hello world deployment and service
 ```